Last Updated: September 27, 2019 Abhishek Gurung

 Simhachalam Temple: Take a tour of the fortress-like temple in Visakhapatnam

-Built in Kalinga architectural style, Simhachalam Temple dedicated to Lord Narasimha (incarnation of Lord Vishnu) more or less resembles to a fortress.
+Built in Kalinga architectural style, Simhachalam Temple dedicated to Lord Narasimha (incarnation of Lord Vishnu) more or less resembles a fortress.
 It gives a fusion of different styles of architecture of Chalukyas, Orissan and Cholas.
-The temple has five gateways and the main tower or the rajagopuram in west consists of five-tier.
+The temple has five gateways and the main tower or the rajagopuram in the west consists of five-tier.
 Here, the pillars and walls are carved with images of Lord Vishnu, Goddess Lakshmi and the Azhwars (Tamil poet-saints of South India).

 - Main Deity: Lord Narasimha